brian14708/wh-briefings/presidential-actions/2021-01/2021-01-27-executive-order-on-tackling-the-climate-crisis-at-home-and-abroad.md

 modified_time: 2021-01-27 15:13:13-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/27/executive-order-on-tackling-the-climate-crisis-at-home-and-abroad/
 published_time: 2021-01-27 15:13:12-05:00
-title: Executive Order on Tackling the Climate Crisis at Home and Abroad
+title: "Executive Order on Tackling the Climate Crisis at Home and\_Abroad"
 ---

 The United States and the world face a profound climate crisis.
 We have